• Home

 How long does a wedding ceremony go for?

-One of my most frequently asked questions during the planning meeting with my couples is; how long does the wedding ceremony go for?
-And that’s then followed by; what happens during the actual ceremony?
-I thought this might be a good place to share the logistics on how a simple ceremony rolls out.
+One of my most frequently asked questions during the planning meeting with my couples is; '“how long does the wedding ceremony go for?” then followed by; “what happens during the actual ceremony?” so I thought this might be a good place to share the logistics on how a simple ceremony can roll out…

-The whole point of having a civil celebrant led ceremony is that there are very few rules we need to follow to get you married, except of course the legal words which must be included no matter what.
-That’s why we all work together to make sure that I have included everything you want (minimal fuss, modern wording, family and cultural traditions) and leave out everything that you don’t.
-Simple
+The whole point of having a civil celebrant led ceremony is that there are very few rules we need to follow to get you married, with the exception of the legal components which must be included no matter what.

 Example of a simple wedding ceremony structure….

-- The celebrant, support crew and guests get into place for the ceremony.
-I will also do my announcement about confetti during the exit, social media block, and no phones, iPads, cameras etc..for your unplugged ceremony
+- At the very beginning of the ceremony, the celebrant, support crew and guests take their place up the front.
+During this time I will do my announcement about confetti during the exit, social media block, and no phones, iPads, cameras etc..for your unplugged ceremony

 A social media block is when I ask your guests to please refrain from posting any pics of you two on their socials before you get the chance to post one yourself.
 Becoming official on insta is a big deal to some and using a beautiful professional pic to do this is very exciting!
 Friends and family will take pics during the day and night but know not to post any of the couple until they have first.
 It’s common practice now and people respect this

 This can be a very nerve wracking moment, but I swear you’ll be more excited than nervous once you get to here.
 This is what you’ve been waiting for.
-There is nothing like seeing your lover all dressed up, smelling wonderful, with a big smile on their face and maybe a few tears because yes, this is the way we express excitement and joy!
+There is nothing like seeing your lover all dressed up, smelling wonderful, with a big smile on their face!
+There might be a few tears but just let them flow, because this is the way we express excitement and joy

 Figtree Photography